-Although the DSS is already in use as the main decision support tool of the water resource system of Athens, it is yet not fully operational.
-The telemetric system and the peripheral telemetric stations are expected to operate in the beginning of 2002.
-The interoperability of the components and the system integration is scheduled for 2003.
+The DSS has been in use as the main decision support tool of the water resource system of Athens since 2000, although in the initial phase some of its components were not completed.
+The telemetric system and the peripheral telemetric stations operate from 2002.
+The interoperability of the components and the system integration are implemented in 2003.
 The DSS is scheduled to go online by the end of 2003.
 The present configuration of the DSS is designed to operate with a minimal time step of one month.
 Therefore, the system management for shorter time periods, e.g. the optimal daily distribution of the monthly-allocated water or even the distribution of water over the period of one day, is not currently supported.

 Although the DSS was developed for the hydrosystem of Athens, its design is general enough so that it can be ported to other complex multipurpose reservoir systems.
-Thus, it can be applied to a wide range of hydrosystems with conflicting water usages, incorporating all purifying water lies not far from the Mornos reservoir, the biggest of the reservoirs supplying Athens with water.
+Thus, it can be applied to a wide range of hydrosystems with conflicting water usages, incorporating all natural, operational, environmental and other restrictions.

-2 In ancient Greece, Delphi was presumed to be the middle of the earth.
-The prophecies made by the famous Oracle of Delphi have been respected all over the ancient world.
-Delphi with its famous Castalia spring of natural, operational, environmental and other restrictions.
 End users are able to define the operation targets according to a specified scenario, give them priorities and weighting factors.